This is why people gain weight after marriage

-As a result of marital bliss or as a result of poor health choices?
+Does it happen as a result of marital bliss or due to some poor health choices?

 It is something that a lot of Nigerians must have come across at some point - the idea that a woman will glow more, become better-looking when she marries the right guy; that a lanky groom will become rounder at the edges and his bride, curvier, as a testament to the happiness in their marriage.